o3de/o3de.org/content/docs/user-guide/interactivity/robotics/georeference.md

 ![enu_location](/images/user-guide/interactivity/robotics/enu_location.png)

 {{< note >}}
-The ENU entitie does not need any additional components.
+The ENU entity does not need any additional components.
 {{< /note >}}

-You can test if everything works as expected placing a few simulated GNSS Sensor from ROS 2 Gem and moving it on the scene.
+You can test if everything works as expected by placing a few simulated GNSS sensors from ROS 2 Gem and moving them on the scene.
 In the example shown in the image below, there are three similar GNSS sensors in places marked with colored spheres in the O3DE editor on the left.
 On the right, you can see NavSat messages produced by those GNSS sensors visualized in Foxglove studio.